 The scope of AjDE is manuscripts on distance education, open and distance learning, educational technology, and online learning.
 AjDE considers manuscripts that present qualitative, quantitative and mixed methods studies, critical reviews or analyses, and theoretical positions.

 Our legal status is firm.
-The Journal was registered with the Japan Ministry of Justice for legalization as a judicial entity as Non-Profit Organisation, and Ministry of Finance because even NPO must declare their books for tax! although we have been zero-rated always, and have an all volunteer crew (no publishing fees from Authors and so no expensive executive cars).
-Due to our international status we are reported as a Non-Government Organisation NGO.
+Begining January 2020, EdTechReview (ETR), New Delhi, India is the Publisher of Journal.
+Prior to this, the Journal was registered with the Japan Ministry of Justice for legalization as a judicial entity as Non-Profit Organisation, and Ministry of Finance because even NPO must declare their books for tax! although we have been zero-rated always, and have an all-volunteer crew (no publishing fees from Authors and so no expensive executive cars).
+Due to our international status, we are reported as a Non-Government Organisation NGO.